forcedotcom/sfdx-scanner/messages/run-pathless.md

 # flags.tsconfigDescription

-Location of tsconfig.json file used by eslint-typescript engine.
+The location of the tsconfig.json file used by the eslint-typescript engine.
+The --tsconfig flag can’t be used with --eslintconfig flag.

 # flags.engineSummary